appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/reference/git-settings.md

 **Disable Auto-Commit**:

 The Auto Commit feature in Appsmith automatically commits changes related to version upgrades.
-If you disable auto-commit, it prevents automatic migrations from Appsmith, potentially resulting in uncommitted system changes after an Appsmith instance upgrade.
+If you disable auto-commit, it prevents automatic changes from Appsmith, potentially resulting in uncommitted system changes after an Appsmith instance upgrade.
 This may require manual handling and could lead to discrepancies in Git versioning.

-- Whenever you upgrade your Appsmith instance, the Domain Specific Language (DSL) that describes your app's layout and interactions is updated.
+When auto-commit is enabled, it:

-- Auto commit occurs to a non-protected branch when you open the branch in your app.
+- Automatically commits changes to a non-protected branch when you open the branch in your app.
 If the app is not actively in use, the auto-commit will not take place.

-- With the auto commit, only the changes related to Appsmith's DSL components are committed, not your specific app changes.
+- Commits only the changes related to Appsmith's Domain Specific Language (DSL) components, not your specific app changes.

 <dd>